Here a simple example:

 So, to create an object, pass fields and their values as named arguments, and to retrieve it, pass its pk as the only argument.
-To retrieave instances via other fields than the pk, check the Collections section later in this document.
+To retrieve instances via other fields than the pk, check the Collections section in this documentation.

 Another really important thing to know is that when you create/retrieve an object, there is absolutely no data stored in it.
 Each time you access data via a field, the data is fetched from Redis.